kolbl/HAR_master_thesis/README.md

 └── testing_data_preparation.ipynb -- data preparation of testing set (Python notebook) └── api.py -- API for on the fly prediction, works in combination with Node-RED └── testing_samples-for-on-the-fly.csv -- already prepared input data for the prediction (sensor data with 40 lagged features)
+└── node-red-flow.txt -- contains Node-RED flow for on the fly prediction

 ```